 - DNS Exfiltration.
 Domains that serve as a communication channel over DNS.
 This channel may be used to steal sensitive data or circumvent traditional access restrictions by allowing malware to communicate outside the network over the DNS protocol.

 The default actions and alert settings that are assigned to these threat categories are recommended.
-For more information on policy actions, see Policy actions for lists and threat categories.
+For more information on policy actions, see Policy actions.